Mission Trip Debriefing Guide

 Debriefing guidance for every stage of your trip

 It is amazing how much you forget once you are home.
-To help you remember, spend time journaling each day during your trip, even if you don’t like to write.
+To help you remember your experiences, spend time journaling each day during your trip, even if you don’t like to write.
 Encourage the rest of your team to do the same.
 As you journal each night, think about these questions:

 - Where have you seen God today?

 - How did God work above and beyond your expectations today?

 - What stories can you share from your experiences?

 - What was the most challenging or difficult part of your day?

 Take time to discuss the questions below as a team and with your hosts:

 - What if we committed to spending as much money supporting the ministries here as we did on getting here?